wp-plugins/fv-feedburner-replacement/readme.txt

 = How does it work? =

-We use the same technique as Feedburner - if you come in using a RSS reader, http://your-site.com/feed gives you the feed content, but if you come in via a web browser, you get a page with the subscription options (newsletter, feed links).
+We use exactly the same technique as Feedburner - if you come in using a RSS reader, http://your-site.com/feed gives you the feed content, but if you come in via a web browser, you get a page with the subscription options (newsletter, feed links).

 = Does it work with caching? =